-One of the best ways for creative professionals to get more exposure for their work is to get published in a magazine, blog, or just any art publication.
+One of the best ways for creative professionals to get more exposure for their work is to get published in a photography magazine, blog, or just any art publication.
 But that’s surely hard to come by.
 These publications also serve as good resources to learn about their respective fields, which is why these places make a great spot to get one’s work published.
 We have listed some of the prominent resource websites where photographers, illustrators, designer, and painters can submit their work.
-Let’s see the websites where these creatives can get their work featured-

 If you’re a photographer, it’s highly unlikely that you haven’t heard of this humongous community of photographers, but it’s likely that you do not know that it’s a great platform to get your work seen.
 In short, Fstoppers, with its huge repository of photography resources (all coming from top photographers) and a channel to get exposure through one of its many featured groups, is an invaluable resource for photographers.